bitaemi/vue-firebase-real-time/README.md

 # 50. Updating Firestore Records

-Done like this, but is not correct to get the doc id from slug if slug is not unique.
+Done like this, but is not correct to get the doc id from slug if slug is not unique:

 ```JavaScript
     created() {